ParthG2209/AcenraAi_Dashboard/Readme.md

 npm install
 ```

-Firebase config is already in the code (it's safe to expose these keys).
+Firebase config is already in the code.

 ```bash
 npm run dev